Roockbye/Roockbye/README.md

 ###

-<p align="left">I'm Mélanie from France<br><br>- 🔭 I’m working as a Computer Science Student<br>- 📚 I'm currently learning some programming languages such as C#, PHP, Python, SQL but also other subjects like Linux, Windows Server, Network and Iot...<br>- ⚡ In my free time I </p>
+<p align="left">I'm Melanie from France<br><br>- 🔭 I’m working as a Computer Science Student<br>- 📚 I'm currently learning some programming languages such as C#, PHP, Python, SQL but also other subjects like Linux, Windows Server, Network and iot...<br>- ⚡ In my free time I like to learn about cybersecurity and go to plateform like tryhackme, rootme, hackthebox, cybrary etc...</p>

 ###